kuniyoshi/Tima/README.md

 # TODO

-- publish when finish a measurement
+- publish when finish a first measurement at the day
 - publish when edit a measurement
 - submit on enter while editing time
 - MeasurementItem should dispatch event that indicates model has changed